 Due to a crisis over land, now resolved, microgreens have unexpectedly become a huge focus of the farm.
 The experience has taught me the value of arriving at a solution, rather than imposing one.
 Primary crops are pea, radish, and sunflower shoots, but I also grow specialty items, such as bulls blood beet microgreens, for catering events.
-Currently, you can find my microgreens at Lake Avenue Cafe, occasionally at Chester Creek Cafe, Mount Royal Fine Foods, Super One Foods in Lakeside, and directly from my booth at the Duluth Farmer’s Market.
-These are highly nutritious and incredibly tasty.
+Currently, you can find my microgreens at Lake Avenue Cafe, Mount Royal Fine Foods, at both locations of the Whole Foods Co-op, and directly from my booth at the Duluth Farmer’s Market from May – October.
+These are nutrient-dense and incredibly tasty.

 I started Tiny Farm Duluth in 2016, somewhat impulsively.
 Talk about work!

 It wasn’t terribly realistic to commit to farming in April, find and prepare land, and make actual money in the same season.
 I moved around largely by bike, and delivered fresh, nutrient-dense produce directly to a handful of families.
 I grossed something like a thousand bucks.
 With expenses, I’ll have to admit it wasn’t profitable.